IQ and what it means, and doesn’t

 I have an IQ of…

-Well, yes, about that, thing is, you see, it does and it doesn’t mean a damned thing, for many reasons, least of which is that on its own it’s useless.
+Well, yes, about that, the thing is, you see, it does, and it doesn’t mean a damned thing, for many reasons, least of which is that on its own, it’s useless.

-Plus, in my case, age, depression, advanced kidney failure and other significant physical and mental health problems, many known to cause cognitive degradation, mean I know what it was, yeas ago, not what it is now (which is probably a great many points lower).
+Plus, in my case, age, depression, advanced kidney failure and other significant physical and mental health problems, many known to cause cognitive degradation, plus other factors mean I know what it may have been long ago, but not what it is now (which is probably a great many points lower).

-Ignoring cultural factors like reading right to left, or top to bottom, there’s multiple tests (few of which are reliable), multiple interpretations and scales (e.g. SD15 vs SD16 vs SD24, Stanford–Binet vs Cattel etc), different types (e.g. WAIS IV vs Raven’s Progressive Matrices vs SAT), varying test conditions and monitoring, mood of the participant on the day, etc.
+Ignoring cultural factors like reading right to left, or top to bottom, there’s multiple tests (few of which are reliable), multiple interpretations and scales (e.g. SD15 vs SD16 vs SD24, Stanford-Binet vs Cattel etc.), different types (e.g. WAIS-IV vs Raven’s Progressive Matrices vs SAT), varying test conditions and monitoring, the mood of the participant on the day, etc.

-Further more, which is a problem, they don’t test your IQ per se, they test your ability to do IQ tests.
-May seem pedantic, but science has yet to agree what ‘intelligence’ is, much less the conscience and sub-conscience.
+Furthermore, which is also a concern, they don’t test your IQ per se; they test your ability to do IQ tests.
+It may seem pedantic, but science has yet to agree on what ‘intelligence’ is, much less the conscience and sub-conscience.
 It’s why they can program A.I. to ‘do’, but not to ‘be’.

 People who boast about their I.Q. are losers.